 Types of Band Saws

-You’ll choose from three types of band saws: floorstanding, portable, and benchtop.
-Each type comes with advantages and disadvantages, so be sure to take the following points into consideration when shopping for the best band saw.
+You’ll choose from three types of band saws: floor-standing, portable, and benchtop.
+Each style comes with advantages and disadvantages, so be sure to take the following points into consideration when shopping for the best band saw.

 Benchtop band saws make great options in small garages or workshops with limited space.
 These band saws sit on top of an existing work surface like a bench or assembly table when in use and conveniently store away when not in use.

 A big advantage of benchtop band saws over floor-standing units is that they take up less floor space.
 However, they require considerable space on a workbench.
 And not all DIYers have the shelf space to store a band saw when they’re not using it.
 Those who infrequently use a band saw might wind up losing valuable workbench space for a part-time tool.